Pharmacy, PharmD

 2. Research Independent Study/Research –students work with a faculty mentor on a research or independent study topic, subject to approval by faculty.

-The Curriculum is divided into three academic blocks.
-For Class of 2027 the blocks are define as follows:
+The Curriculum is divided into three academic blocks defined as follows:

-• Academic Block 1 is defined as Terms 1-3 and includes didactic coursework, IPE and IPPE I
+• Academic Block 1 is defined as Semesters 1-3 and includes didactic coursework, IPE and IPPE I

-• Academic Block 2 is defined as Terms 5-7 and includes didactic coursework and IPPE II-III
+• Academic Block 2 is defined as Semesters 5-7 and includes didactic coursework and IPPE II-III

-• APPE Block is defined as Terms 8-9 and consists of APPE A - F.
+• APPE Block is defined as Semesters 8-9 and consists of APPE A - F.

 Promotion is defined as progression from one Academic Block to the next Academic or APPE Block.
 In general, to be promoted, students must have all of the following:

-1. No outstanding grades of Withdraw or Incomplete; and
+1. No outstanding grades of F, Withdrawal or Incomplete

-2. No more than one grade below C- and no outstanding (un-remediated) grades of F
+2. No more than one grade below C- in Academic Block I or II

 3. No grade below C- in any select didactic courses (see Student Handbook.)